emacs-lsp/lsp-dart/README.md

 ## Supported settings

-* `lsp-dart-sdk-dir` - Install directory for dart-sdk.
+* `lsp-dart-project-sdk-dir` - Install directory for dart-sdk.
+* `lsp-dart-project-flutter-command` - The flutter executable path.
+Defaults to "flutter" that may be in the `$PATH``.

 * `lsp-dart-server-command` - The analysis_server executable to use.
 * `lsp-dart-only-analyze-projects-with-open-files` - analysis will only be performed for projects that have open files rather than the root workspace folder.
 * `lsp-dart-suggest-from-unimported-libraries` - completion will not include symbols that are not already imported into the current file.

 * `lsp-dart-closing-labels` - Enable the closing labels feature on server lsp.
 * `lsp-dart-closing-labels-prefix` - The prefix string to be concatenated with the closing label.
 * `lsp-dart-closing-labels-size` - The font size factor to be multiplied by the closing labels font size.

 * `lsp-dart-outline` - Enable the outline tree view feature on server lsp.
-* `lsp-dart-flutter-outline` - Enable the Flutter outline tree view feature on server lsp.
 * `lsp-dart-outline-position-params` - The outline tree position params.
 Defaults to side.

+* `lsp-dart-flutter-outline` - Enable the Flutter outline tree view feature on server lsp.
 * `lsp-dart-flutter-outline-position-params` - The Flutter outline tree position params.
 Defaults to side.

 * `lsp-dart-flutter-fringe-colors` - Enable the Flutter colors on fringe.
 Defaults to t.

 * `lsp-dart-flutter-widget-guides` - Enable the Flutter widget guide lines from parent to child widgets.
 Defaults to t.

+* `lsp-dart-test-code-lens` - Enable the `Run` code lens on tests.
+Defaults to t.

+* `lsp-dart-dap-extension-version` - The debugger extension version.
+Defaults to [3.9.1](https://github.com/Dart-Code/Dart-Code/releases/tag/v3.9.1)
+* `lsp-dart-dap-debugger-path` - The debugger extension path.
+* `lsp-dart-dap-debugger-program` - The command to execute the debugger extension.

 ## Additional packages
 * [lsp-ui](https://github.com/emacs-lsp/lsp-ui) : Flycheck, documentation and code actions support.